 Immigration Legal Services was founded in 1994 to provide low-cost legal counseling and representation in immigration matters.
 We have served individuals from over 150 different countries who reside in Maryland or have immigration cases in Maryland.
 We assist clients and their family members seeking to obtain, extend or retain lawful immigration status or citizenship in the United States.

 - Consultations for Victims of Crime and Domestic Violence

 - LIRS network Fingerprinting Site information

-We provide affordable legal counseling and representation in a wide-range of immigration matters including:
+We provide affordable and pro bono legal counseling and representation in a wide-range of immigration matters including:

 We are located in Fells Point at 430 S. Broadway, Baltimore, MD 21231.

 When: Tuesday mornings, starting at 9 AM on a first-come, first-serve basis.